All Episodes

 We did illegally invade a sovereign country and we're illegally holding principles.

-I think that's what the Liberals used to do to us.
+I think that's what the liberals used to do to us.

-Tom can need to address the fact address the facts.
+Tom needed to address the facts.

-Tom can I can I ask you can I ask you a question.
+Tom, can I ask you a question?

 Sure.

-I can only ask somebody like you what does it feel like to be so wrong so often?
+I can only ask somebody like you, what does it feel like to be so wrong so often?

-No not I don't expect wrong.
+I don't expect that.

 I'm calling to tell you you're wrong.

-Well then you should have said that.
+Well, then you should have said that.

 I'm telling you you're wrong.

-But since if you're not gonna Tom it's a nice tribe if you're if you're not going to answer the host's questions and you were given ample opportunity uh to get your point and you were put to the front of the line when you called by identifying yourself as a liberal and you were you got to say what you wanted to say your salient points uninterrupted until I could take no more and had to ask you what it must be like.
+If you're not going to answer the host's questions, and you were given ample opportunity to get your point, and you were put to the front of the line when you called by identifying yourself as a liberal.

-What's it like to get up and be unhappy what's it like to get up and be angry and want to stay that way and go to bed that way and have lunch that day and be so wrong all the time and uh I don't know that I'm gonna get the answer from you so we will move on to Amy St. Mary's Georgia.
+What's it like to get up and be angry and want to stay that way and go to bed that way and have lunch that day and be so wrong all the time?

 Welcome to the EIB network.